-Bachelor of Journalism and Mass Communication (BJMC) has today turn out to be the most sought after courses.
+Bachelor of Journalism and Mass Communication (BJMC) is one of the most sought after courses.
 The career path in the sector of journalism and mass communication has various exciting job opportunities coupled with joy.
 It promotes and encourages aspirants to think out of the box and bring creativity to the core.

-Students, after completion of their course, will able to gain journalism skills and can take up job responsibilities such as Proof-reading, content developing, editing and reporting and many other roles in a media industry.
-A candidate with a bachelor’s degree in journalism and mass communication will also have high demand in the market.
+Students, after the completion of BJMC course, acquire journalism skills and can take up job responsibilities such as proof-reading, content developing, editing, and reporting and many other roles in the media industry.
+A candidate with a Bachelor’s degree in journalism and mass communication will also have high demand in the market.
 There are various mass communication colleges in Dehradun, the capital of Uttarakhand, India.
-The place has multiple colleges and universities and therefore is regarded as the hub of education.
+The place has multiple colleges and universities and is also known as the education capital of India.
 Tula’s Institute is one of the colleges among many in Dehradun that offer BJMC course to aspirants.
-Located in the beautiful serene of Dehradun, Tula’s college is known for its best campus placement.
-The BJMC course offered by the college is affiliated to Sri Dev Suman University, Uttarakhand.
+Located in the beautifully serene valley of Dehradun, Tula’s Institute is known for its best campus placement.
+The BJMC course at Tula’s Institute is affiliated to Sri Dev Suman University, Uttarakhand.

-The college, which is ranked as the No. 1 College in the Dehradun, equips its aspirants of media and journalism with tools and techniques of strategic media communication.
-This will let them have a competitive advantage as professionals in today’s dynamic media world.
-The BJMC program provided here is structured to keep students at the prominent positions of media through innovative teaching methods blending theoretical knowledge and practical application.
-Tula’s college through practical workshops, real challenges, and with working on real-time industry projects and industry professionals develops skills of its students.
-This is being done so as to make students ready to succeed in this increasingly competitive sector and make them highly employable.
-The college has state-of-the-art newsroom fully equipped with most Hi-Tech media equipments including Teleprompters, Audio Video Monitors, HD Cameras and many more.
-Design of the newsroom is done in a way that it provides students the correct exposure to electronic media and mass communication.
-A community radio station with On-Air Studio, Production and Video rooms are also available at the Tula’s Institution.
+Tula's Institute is ranked as No. 1 college in the Dehradun for BJMC, equips its aspirants of media and journalism with tools and techniques of strategic media communication.
+This will give them an advantage since professionals in today’s dynamic media world.
+The BJMC program at Tula's Institute is structured to keep students at the prominent positions of media through innovative teaching methods blending theoretical knowledge and practical application.
+Tula’s Institute through practical workshops, real challenges, and with working on real-time industry projects and industry professionals develops skills of its students.
+This prepares students to succeed in this increasingly competitive sector and make them employable.
+The college has state-of-the-art newsroom fully equipped with most high-tech media equipment including teleprompters, audio-video monitors, HD cameras and many more.
+The News Room at Tula's Institute is designed to provide students with the correct exposure to electronic media and mass communication.
+A community radio station with On-Air Studio, Production and Video Rooms are also available at Tula’s Institute.

-Mass communication students at Tula’s are encouraged to prepare short films and work on various research projects in the form of assignments.
-The best part is that students here get an opportunity to meet many popular Bollywood stars at the Dehradun Film Festival, conducted every year by the Tula’s College.
-They are offered to take interviews of the stars and have an interaction with them.
-Students also get to learn more about film making, script writing, and various other things, as screening of Bollywood and Hollywood films are organized at this star-studded event.
-The college further conducts various outdoor and indoor activities to enhance the student’s media communication skills.
+Mass communication students at Tula’s Institute are encouraged to prepare short films and work on various research projects in the form of assignments.
+The students get an opportunity to meet many popular Bollywood stars at Dehradun Film Festival, conducted every year by Tula’s Institute.
+The students get a chance to interview the stars and have an interaction with them.
+Students also get to learn more about film making, scriptwriting, and various other things.
+The festival also organises the screening of Bollywood and Hollywood films at this star-studded event.
+The institute often conducts various outdoor and indoor activities to enhance the students' media communication skills.
 Interactions with popular media personalities and regular visits to some popular news channels are planned to provide industrial exposure to students.
-Extra efforts are also being taken to improve speech & personality development of students.
+Extra efforts are also taken to improve speech & personality development of students.

-Apart from these activities, students are also encouraged to take part in various clubs such as CAPTURE, FOOTLOOSE, CATWALK, RAVINDRO, SARGAM, etc offered at Tula’s College.
-Capture club brings all together camera-loving people; they get more to learn about photography, which is a part of journalism and participate in various in house and outdoor competitions.
-The rest of the clubs are all about bringing students interested in Modeling, Acting, Dancing, and Music.
-These clubs give students an overall exposure of how the media and mass communication industry works.
+Apart from these activities, students are also encouraged to take part in various clubs such as CAPTURE, FOOTLOOSE, CATWALK, SARGAM, etc. The Capture Club brings together all the camera-loving people where they get to learn about photography, which is a part of journalism and participate in various in-house and outdoor competitions.
+The rest of the clubs are all about bringing students interested in modelling, acting, dancing, and music.

 Eligibility for the BJMC course

 Educational qualification required to study the Bachelor of Journalism and Mass Communication (BJMC) course is 10 + 2 with a minimum of 50% marks from a recognized board.
-BJMC is a three-year undergraduate course which can educate a person in the technical aspects as well as provide basic knowledge of communication and journalism.
-Students joining this profession must have a nose for news.
+BJMC is a three-year undergraduate course which can educate a person in the technical aspects and provide basic knowledge of communication and journalism.
+Students joining this profession must have a nose for the news.
 They must be able to write news stories in a correct, concise and appealing style.

 Diverse Career Opportunities

-Candidates pursuing mass journalism course will be able to succeed professionally.
-Studying mass communication in Dehradun, India or from any other famous town would work well with others, research, analyze and solve problems, which are key abilities employers look for.
-A journalism student when identifies his/her field of interest in mass media, can apply for internships in newspapers, magazines, FM channels, Production houses, PR firms, etc., and get started with their career from there.
+Candidates pursuing mass journalism course succeed professionally.
+Pursuing mass communication in Dehradun, India or from any other famous town would help a student to research, analyse and solve problems; the key abilities employers look for.
+A journalism student when identifies his/her field of interest in mass media, can apply for internships in newspapers, magazines, FM channels, production houses, PR firms, etc., and begin with their career from there.

 Journalism and its Categories

-Correspondent: To be a reporter of a particular field for example crime, politics, business or any other you need to have thorough knowledge on that field.
+Correspondent: To be a reporter of a particular field for example - crime, politics, business, you need to have a thorough knowledge of that field.
 You must be able to read between the lines and explain the news based on your understanding.

-Feature Writer: As a feature writer you will need to write in-depth stories and keep observations on specific topics.
+Feature Writer: As a feature writer you will need to write stories and keen observations of specific topics.

-Proof Writer: As a proof writer you will need to evaluate and compare proofs with the edited copy.
+Proof Writer: As a proof writer you will need to evaluate and edit the document with proper grammar in a crisp and refined manner.
 For this job role, one must possess skills in grammar, spelling, and punctuation.

 Editor: Editor is the key person whose responsibility is to ensure uniformity and continuity of the print media.
 An editor is a person who presents the newspaper in an eye-catching fashion.

-Columnist: She/he is the person who writes for a particular segment in the newspaper or magazine.
-Their column would highlight their viewpoint concerning any topic like fashion, politics or business.
+Columnist: A columnist is a person who writes for a particular segment in the newspaper or magazine.
+Their column would highlight their viewpoint concerning any topic like fashion, politics or business, lifestyle, etc.

-Photo Journalist: A photo journalist in other words is called as a visual reporter.
-He/she must be able to take pictures which represent a news-story and work under challenging conditions.
-Furthermore, he/she must be able to write appropriate captions and have knowledge of the technical aspects of photography.
+Photo Journalist: A photo journalist is also known as a visual reporter.
+They must be able to take pictures which represent a news-story and work under challenging conditions.
+Furthermore, they must be able to write appropriate captions and have knowledge of the technical aspects of photography.

 Cartoonist: As a cartoonist, you have to be artistic and humorous to get recognition.
 The role of a cartoonist is to comment on public personalities and other happenings in a satirical manner.

 News Anchor: A news anchor is the face of the channel.
-To be a news anchor one must have excellent communication skills, presentation skills, command over speech, diction and language, general knowledge, and the ability to be composed in stressful conditions.
-An additional quality a new presenter must have is control over words and a good variety of facial expression to convey the right tone of the news.
+To be a news anchor one must have excellent communication skills, presentation skills, command over their speech, diction and language, general knowledge, and the ability to be composed in stressful conditions.
+An additional quality that a news presenter must have is control over words and a good variety of facial expressions to convey the right tone of the news.

 Broadcast Reporter: As a broadcast reporter one must have excellent communication and presentation skills.
-He/she must also have a nose for news.
+They must also have a nose for news.

 Researchers: The job of a researcher is to do research work for the channel or the site.
-He/she as a researcher must be creative and inquisitive.
+A researcher must be creative and inquisitive.

-Personal Attributes one Need to get Success in Journalism Field
+Personal Attributes one needs to get success in the field of journalism

-Studying journalism and mass communication from a mass communication college in Dehradun one would be able to get a degree in journalism, but there are few things which one must have to become a successful journalist or a media personality.
+Studying journalism and mass communication from a mass communication college in Dehradun, one is eligible to get a degree in journalism, but there are few things which one must have to become a successful journalist or a media personality.

-He/She must have a curious mind, will power, and aptitude for presenting information in a precise, concise and effective manner.
+They must have a curious mind, will power, an aptitude for presenting information in a precise, concise and effective manner.
 And should be able to arrange thoughts and express them clearly in both forms of communication – written as well as oral.
-Moreover, a journalist has to be diplomatic and confident while taking down interviews with politicians and celebrities.
+Moreover, a journalist has to be diplomatic and confident while taking interviews with politicians and celebrities.
 A journalist must be able to filter out relevant facts from the irrelevant ones.
-And finally, a journalist must be capable of accepting criticism and have the zeal to rewrite in this profession.
+Lastly, a journalist must be capable of accepting criticism and have the zeal to rewrite in this profession.